-On June 23, 2022, the Company announced that the large regional, roughly 3,400 line-kilometre triaxial magnetic, VLF and LiDAR survey across the KLW and KLC/Arnold project areas was completed by GoldSpot Discoveries Corp.'s ("GoldSpot") Geophysical Services division.
-The survey parameters included a flightline azimuth of 0°/180° and flight-line spacing of 50 m.
+On June 23, 2022, the Company announced that the large regional, roughly 3,400 line-kilometre triaxial magnetic, VLF and LiDAR survey across the KLW and KLC project areas was completed by GoldSpot's Geophysical Services division.
+The survey parameters included a flightline azimuth of 0°/180° and flightline spacing of 50 m.
 Tie lines at 500-m spacing had an azimuth of 090°/270°.

-This high-resolution survey utilized GoldSpot's newly developed M-PASS system, a proprietary platform that has been designed to collect the magnetic and VLF datasets, LiDAR and orthophotos -simultaneously.
+This high-resolution survey utilized GoldSpot's newly developed M-PASS (Multi-Parameter Airborne Survey) system, a proprietary platform that has been designed to collect the magnetic and VLF datasets, LiDAR and orthophotos, simultaneously.

-The data sets collected by this survey are currently being processed.
-When the processed data is received, Warrior Gold will undertake a combined geophysical and structural interpretation of the data and combine this with the compilation of the geology and known mineral showings of the KLW and KLC/Arnold land packages, all of which will guide future exploration plans, including a follow-up field program.
+The data sets collected by this survey have been processed and analysis is underway.
+A combined geophysical and structural interpretation of the data with the compilation of the geology and known mineral showings of the KLW and KLC land packages is anticipated for early January 2023.
+The results of this work will be the basis of a targeting exercise and will guide future exploration plans, including a follow-up field program for 2023.